darwingp/darwin/README.md

 ### Jack (virtual machine out)

 - [ ] Virtual Machine
-  - [ ] Virtual machine instructions
+  - [x] Virtual machine instructions
-- [ ] Move hardcoded percentages and GP parameters to core.clj
-  - [ ] Hardcoded params in gp.clj
-  - [ ] Look through other files too
+  - [ ] Replace noop with zero rotate
 - [ ] Measure behavior diversity
   - [ ] Figure out how to calculate this based on output from the VM
   - [ ] Implement it!